chuanqisun/switchboard/packages/meta/docs/roadmap.md

 1. Perf: Use service worker to pull render script
-2. Feature: Telemetry
-   1. Track launch
-   2. Track initial landing with favorites size
-3. Generate release title based on package version using pipeline variables
+2. Generate release title based on package version using pipeline variables
+3. Right click for admin to rotate password and manage tenant